-Under French law, only the extraordinary shareholders' meeting is authorized to adopt or amend the by-laws (two-thirds majority).
+Under French law, only the extraordinary shareholders' meeting is Under Delaware law, the stockholders entitled to vote have the power to authorized to adopt or amend the by-laws (two-thirds majority).

 The extraordinary shareholders' meeting may authorize the board of directors to amend the by-laws to comply with legal provisions, subject to the ratification of such amendments by the next extraordinary shareholders' meeting.
 The board of directors is authorized to amend the by-laws as a result of a decision to relocate the company's registered office in France, subject to ratification by the next ordinary shareholders' meeting.